 repair/replacement would take unreasonably long

-repair has been unsuccessful
+repair has been unsuccessful.

 The retailer must compensate you if any device or other digital content you own is damaged as a result of the faulty digital content you've downloaded.
-This only applies where that damage wouldn't have occurred had 'reasonable care and skill' been exercised in the provision of the digital content (even if that content was provided for free).
+This only applies where that damage would not have occurred had 'reasonable care and skill' been exercised in the provision of the digital content (even if that content was provided for free).

-Typically any goods or services which are sold to consumers online, at a distance, or away from the trader's premises, must allow for a minimum 14-day cooling-off period during which the contract can be cancelled (either 14 days from receipt of goods or from the date of entering into a contract for services).
+Typically any goods or services that are sold to consumers online, at a distance, or away from the trader's premises, must allow for a minimum 14-day cooling-off period during which the contract can be cancelled (either 14 days from receipt of goods or from the date of entering into a contract for services).

-exempted products include CDs, DVDs or software where the seal has been broken; perishable items; and tailor-made or personalised items.
+exempted products include CDs, DVDs or software where the seal has been broken; perishable items; and tailor-made or personalised items

 exempted services include leisure service activities on specific dates (such as car hire, wedding venues, theatre tickets for specific performances).
-For these services, the consumer has the same cancellation rights as if they were signing the contract in person.
+For these services, the consumer has the same cancellation rights as if they were signing the contract in person

 Consumers will typically waive these cancellation rights when they purchase digital goods.
 This can be done through some form of verification box (such as a tickbox) for consumers to acknowledge that they have waived their consumer rights to a refund for digital content.